TuringLang/NormalizingFlows.jl/docs/src/customized_layer.md

 same dimension as $\boldsymbol{x}_{I_1}$.

-## Implement affine coupling layer
+## Implementing Affine Coupling Layer

 We start by defining a simple 3-layer multi-layer perceptron (MLP) using `Flux.jl`, which will be used to define the scaling $s$ and translation functions $t$ in the affine coupling layer.